Since buying the Ninja Blender and Soup Maker I’ve been busy putting it through its paces.

 Ninja Blender and Soup Maker Recipes

-In the meantime, the recipes I made in the Morphy Richards soup maker should all work in the Ninja, just always double check you don’t go above the maximum fill level on the Ninja jug.
+Also, the recipes I made in the Morphy Richards soup maker should all work in the Ninja, just always double check you don’t go above the maximum fill level on the Ninja jug.

 Have you got any questions or thoughts on the Ninja Blender and Soup Maker?
 Let me know in the comments!